 This market kicked off in 1997, making it a sprightly 26 years old.
 It was born out of a desire to celebrate the town’s Dutch heritage and give locals a taste of a European Christmas market.

-DISCOVER MORE Top 10 Christmas Markets in Kentucky: Festive Holiday Destinations
+DISCOVER MORE Christmas Markets Arizona 2024: Best Festive Experiences

 Fun fact: Holland, Michigan, has been leaning into its Dutch roots since, well, forever.